risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

     6. Remove the bind plug from the ``BATT/BIND`` port on the receiver before you power off the transmitter.
     7. Remove the RC receiver from AR8000, and connect it to Pixhawk via port ``SPKT/DSM``.

-* Plug the battery and check 4 ESCs has static green LED lighted up and BEC has red.
+* Plug the battery and check 4 ESCs has static green LED lighted up.
 Buzzer will produce sound in the beginning and remain silent.
 Unplug the battery.

 * For this stage there’s no need to install Odroid.
-This will be illustrated later.

 Calibration process
 -----